Accessibility Statement

 In addition, when it comes to laundry detergent, more is not always better.
 Too much soap can coat your clothes instead of actually cleaning them, resulting in a stinky mess.
 Have your teen use these pre-measured detergent pods that are safe for any fabric to take out the guesswork—they’ll definitely thank you for it.
 And for those who like a light scent, just pop a scented fabric softener pod into the machine and you’re good to go.

 Safety Tip: Remind your teenager to remove the lint from the lint trap before each load.
-A buildup of lint in the dryer is a fire hazard, and it’s something many kids forget to do.
+A buildup of lint in the dryer is a fire hazard, and it’s something many people forget to do, no matter how old they are.

+A quick folding lesson now equals fewer wrinkles later.
 Stress the importance of removing laundry from the dryer as soon as it’s done and folding it right away.
 Letting your nice, clean laundry sit in the dryer for too long means wrinkled clothes.
-Plus, showing your teen how to actually fold clothes can keep those drawers from looking like a big, rumpled mess.
+Bonus: showing your teen how to actually fold clothes can keep their cabinet from looking like a big, rumpled mess.

 Shop Now